amelmusic/REST-Framework/README.md

 # REST-Framework with T4 and WebAPI
-Creating REST services based on existing model and interfaces with T4 and WebAPI - <b>proof of concept</b>
+Creating REST services based on existing model and interfaces with T4 and WebAPI

-TODO:
-- Create nuget packages which will contain scripts
-- Remove dummy classes from platform
+Quick start:

+Create new solution called [Test] for example.

+Create new project [Test].Model and add Nuget package A.Core.Model

+Create new project [Test].Interfaces and add Nuget package A.Core.Interfaces

+Create new project [Test].Services and add Nuget package A.Core.Services

-- Create example project
+Create new project [Test].WebAPI and add Nuget package A.Core.WebAPI

+Visit https://github.com/amelmusic/REST-Framework-AdventureWorks/wiki for detailed explanations.

 # Project structure